Curriculum and Pedagogy Group

 ● Book Talk

-● Workshop/Art Exhibition (interactive and skills-based)
+● Workshop/Art Exhibition

-● Modality (in-person or virtual)
+● Modality (in person or virtual)

 ● Presentation type

-● (Co)Author information (name, affiliation, and email address)
+● Author information (name, affiliation, email)

 2024 Online Conference Program